alesiakarch/usd-maya-publisher/README.md

 # Further Developments

-I think this project has potential to be extended into a larger pipeline, with similar tools made for other departments like LAY and CFX or by integrating databases for rigs, assets, etc. It would be interesting to see it work together with a properly generated project structure.
+This project has the potential to be extended into a larger pipeline, with similar tools made for other departments like LAY and CFX or by integrating databases for rigs, assets, etc. It would be interesting to see it work together with a properly generated project structure.

 Of course, the source code and usability of this plugin can also be improved, based on real-life user scenarios, since the available tool targets mostly "default" usage, as if in a settled pipeline.

+Next steps - extend the plugin to initialised the scene by building the shots and work with LAY layers.